averycrespi/vtt-bridge/README.md

 ## FAQ

-**Help, the buttons aren't appearing on Dungeon Master's Vault!**

-1. Make sure that you're on the correct page.
-The URL should end with `?frame=true`.
-2. Reload the page.
-3. If the problem persists, [open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose).

-**Help, the notification isn't appearing on Roll20!**

-1. Reload the page.
-2. If the problem persists, [open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose).

 **I found a bug!
 What should I do?**

-1. [Open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose) and select "Bug report".
-2. Complete the issue template.
+[Open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose) and select "Bug report".
+Complete the issue template.

 **I have an idea for a new feature!
 What should I do?**

-1. [Open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose) and select "Feature request".
-2. Complete the issue template.
+[Open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose) and select "Feature request".
+Complete the issue template.

 ## Development